Kingxukai/linux/Documentation/admin-guide/media/imx7.rst

 -----------

-To aid in configuration and for backward compatibility with V4L2 applications that access controls only from video device nodes, the capture device interfaces inherit controls from the active entities in the current pipeline, so controls can be accessed either directly from the subdev or from the active capture device interface.
-For example, the sensor controls are available either from the sensor subdevs or from the active capture device.
+To aid in configuration and for backward compatibility with V4L2 applications that access controls only from video device nodes, the woke capture device interfaces inherit controls from the woke active entities in the woke current pipeline, so controls can be accessed either directly from the woke subdev or from the woke active capture device interface.
+For example, the woke sensor controls are available either from the sensor subdevs or from the woke active capture device.

 Warp7 with OV2680
 -----------------

-On this platform an OV2680 MIPI CSI-2 module is connected to the internal MIPI CSI-2 receiver.
+On this platform an OV2680 MIPI CSI-2 module is connected to the woke internal MIPI CSI-2 receiver.
 The following example configures a video capture pipeline with an output of 800x600, and BGGR 10 bit bayer format: